Boeing probe focuses on battery, 787 deliveries halted

 The incident prompted regulators in the United States and around the world to ground the 50 Dreamliners in service.
 The jet has been flying safely for 15 months, carrying more than 1 million passengers, but it has run into problems in recent weeks, including problems with fuel leaks.

-The biggest safety concerns centred on its lithium-ion batteries, which are lighter than conventional batteries, pack more energy and are faster to recharge, but are also potentially flammable.
+The biggest safety concerns centered on its lithium-ion batteries, which are lighter than conventional batteries, pack more energy and are faster to recharge, but are also potentially flammable.

-When the FAA announced the grounding of all six U.S.-operated 787s on Wednesday, the agency said airlines would have to show the batteries were safe and in compliance with its rules.
-It said both battery failures released flammable chemicals, heat damage and smoke - all of which could damage critical systems on the plane and spark a fire in the electrical compartment.
+When the FAA announced the grounding of all six U.S.operated 787s on Wednesday, the agency said airlines would have to demonstrate the batteries were safe and in compliance with its rules.
+It said both battery failures resulted in the release of flammable chemicals, heat damage and smoke -- all of which could damage critical systems on the plane and spark a fire in the electrical compartment.

 A Japanese safety official at Takamatsu airport told reporters that excessive electricity may have overheated the battery and caused liquid to spill out.
 Pictures released by investigators of the battery showed a burnt-out blue metal box with clear signs of liquid seepage.